Droid Turbo: Storage

-The Droid Turbo features 32 GB of internal flash memory with the Kevlar version and 32 or 64 GB of internal flash memory with Ballistic nylon version and does not provide expandable memory via a MicroSDXC card slot.
+The Droid Turbo features 32 GB of internal flash memory with the Kevlar version and 32 GB or 64 GB of internal flash memory with Ballistic nylon version.
+Both versions did not provide expandable memory via a MicroSDXC card slot.

 International version

 An international (GSM) version was announced in early November 2014, to be branded as "Moto Maxx", initially available only in Brazil, Puerto Rico and Mexico and released in Chile by early 2015.
-Motorola has released the smartphone in India by the name of the Moto Turbo earlier in 2015.
+Motorola Mobility released the smartphone in India by the name of the Moto Turbo earlier in 2015.